 - You are already a competitive roller derby player, jam skater, speed skater, artistic skater or play roller hockey and you just want more great information on the sport you love

 - You want to get into one of the roller sports listed above, but don’t know where to start

-- You need advice on how to pick out the best skate equipment – boots, plates, wheels and bearings
+- You need advice on how to pick out the best roller skates, rollerblades or inline skates & equipment – boots, roller skate plates, roller skate wheels and roller skate bearings

 - You want to hear from skate manufacturers about what’s coming out next season

 - You want to hear & learn from national and world champion skaters about how they got so good